Swedish crown jumps after central bank keeps rates unchanged

 By Tom Wilson

-LONDON, April 28 (Reuters) - The Swedish crown climbed to a six-week high against the euro after its central bank held interest rates steady.
+LONDON, April 28 (Reuters) - The Swedish crown gained against the dollar and euro on Tuesday after its central bank held interest rates steady and maintained stimulus measures designed to support an economy battered by the coronavirus pandemic.

-The Riksbank held its benchmark rate unchanged at 0%, as expected, making no major changes to the package of measures it has launched to cushion the blow from the coronavirus outbreak on the economy, but said it was ready to do more if needed.
+With Sweden facing its worst downturn since World War Two, investors had watched closely for any sign the Riksbank would push rates back below zero after it became the first central bank to ditch a negative interest rate policy late last year.

-Unlike the majority of central bank's around the world, the Riksbank has held its benchmark rate unchanged, arguing that it is better to focus on credit supply and to counteract a rise in interest rates to households and companies.
+But the Riksbank left its benchmark rate at 0%, as expected.
+Unlike the majority of central banks around the world, it has argued it is better to focus on credit supply and counteract a rise in interest rates to households and companies.

+"It's hard not to see this as a bit hawkish - you'd think that if they didn't cut rates now, when would they cut?" said Morten Lund, FX strategist at Nordea, adding that he expected rates to remain steady this year and next.

-The greenback was a tad softer against a basket of currencies =USD at 99.970 - around where it has been parked for the last month.
-It was a weaker against the yen JPY= at 107.055 yen per dollar and flat against the euro EUR=EBS at $1.08697.
+The greenback was softer against a basket of currencies =USD, falling 0.3% to 99.970 - its lowest in a week.
+It was also weaker against the yen JPY= at 107.055 yen per dollar.

-A 5% drop in benchmark Brent crude LCOc1 and a 20% drop in U.S. crude CLc1 offered ill omens for global demand.
+A 5% drop in benchmark Brent crude LCOc1 and a 20% drop in U.S. crude CLc1 were ill omens for global demand.

 Markets are looking for any forward guidance from the Fed, which meets later on Tuesday and is due to issue a statement on Wednesday.
 The European Central Bank meets on Thursday.